 After all the 2011 “we don’t need anthropologists here,” it turns out Florida Governor Rick Scott’s daughter was an undergraduate anthropology major.
-The anthropology major news is a great turnabout, and makes it worth reflecting on the status of anthropology as an undergraduate major.
-It is at the undergraduate level that the anthropological message is perhaps the most world-changing.
+The anthropology major news is a great turnabout, and makes it worth reflecting on the status of an undergraduate anthropology major.
+It is at the undergraduate level, in Introduction to Anthropology that the anthropological message is the most world-changing.

 Now of course I’m not saying such things could not happen, or that there isn’t a fight for every line.
 Times are tough in higher education.
 But in my situation another department isn’t going to be able to grab any resources from our demise–our budgets are tight enough.
 They’ll just be forced to teach more students.

-I realize I may be in a unique situation–my spouse and I both teach full-time for two independent anthropology departments in the same town.
-Nevertheless, based on rather constant student demand, it would seem we can do more to create and promote independent anthropology departments for undergraduate instruction.
-If anthropology is about Making a difference–as Jeremy Trombley put it–this is one level to aim our efforts.
+I realize I may be in a unique situation.
+My spouse and I both teach full-time for two independent undergraduate anthropology departments in the same town.
+Nevertheless, based on rather constant student demand, it would seem we can do more to create and promote independent undergraduate anthropology departments If anthropology is about Making a difference–as Jeremy Trombley put it–this is one level to aim our efforts.

 Of course even a potential rise in undergraduate demand would not solve the painful academic job market issues.
 There are more than enough existing anthropology Ph.D.’s to fill any new slots.
 I very rarely would ever recommend a full Ph.D. program to an undergraduate.
 The anthropology major is great–as Governor Scott’s daughter demonstrates, it can be useful for a variety of careers and programs and can embody a Liberal Arts or interdisciplinary perspective.
 A focused masters in anthropology can also be very useful and important.
 But the Ph.D.?
 That may be a different story.